 Chase Cain among seven Grady College alumni inducted into UGA’s 40 Under 40 Class of 2018

-Grady College will release profiles of the winners leading up to the awards ceremony.
+Grady College will release profiles of the winners leading up to the awards luncheon.

 Name: Chase Cain